Skip to main content

 Match the platform to your research phase.
 Discovery, reading, analysis, and writing are distinct activities.
 Semantic Scholar and Elicit are strongest for discovery.
 SciSpace helps with reading.
 Atlas excels at synthesis and analysis.
 Zotero and Paperpile handle citations during writing.
 Few platforms cover every phase well, which is why many researchers use a combination.
 For more options, see our guide to tools for research analysis.

 Evaluate AI capabilities vs. traditional needs.
 AI-powered platforms like Atlas and Elicit excel at processing large volumes of papers quickly.
-But if your workflow is built around established qualitative methods, ATLAS.ti or NVivo may be a better fit despite lacking AI-powered discovery features.
+But if your workflow is built around established qualitative methods, MAXQDA or NVivo may be a better fit despite lacking AI-powered discovery features.

 Conclusion